Yale New Haven Hospital: History

-The history of Yale New Haven Hospital extends back to 1826 when the General Hospital Society of Connecticut was chartered as the first hospital in Connecticut and the fourth voluntary hospital in the nation.
+The history of Yale New Haven Hospital began in 1826 when the General Hospital Society of Connecticut was chartered as the first hospital in Connecticut and the fourth voluntary hospital in the nation.
 The hospital rented temporary quarters and raised US$5,000 toward the purchase of land and construction.
 A new 13-bed hospital opened in 1833 on seven and a half acres of land bordered by Cedar Street and Howard, Davenport, and Congress avenues.
 The original building, called the State Hospital, was designed by prominent New Haven architect Ithiel Town and cost US$13,000.
 In 1862, the State Hospital was converted to a military hospital to care for Union soldiers during the American Civil War.
 The hospital was renamed to the Knight United States Army General Hospital in honor of Jonathan Knight, the president of the board of trustees.
 Some attending physicians moved with the civilian patients to temporary quarters on Whitney Avenue.
 After the Civil War, the hospital was turned over to the General Society of Connecticut in 1865.
 The hospital converted back to its original name of State Hospital.
 The Connecticut Training School, the third training school for nurses in the United States, was opened by the hospital in 1873.
 In 1884, the hospital's name was changed to New Haven Hospital to reflect the name that was widely being used by the residents of New Haven.

 Yale School of Medicine and New Haven Hospital formalized their relationship in 1913.
 U.S. medical education, which had begun as a simple apprenticeship system, evolved to become a formal educational plan based on alliances between medical schools and hospitals.
 This was the start of what is now known as the Yale New Haven Medical Center.
 Their first motorized ambulance was purchased by New Haven Hospital in 1914.